Daniel-R-V/Daniel-R-V/README.md

-# 👋 Hello!
-I´m Daniel.
-Welcome! 👋
+# 👋 Hello and Welcome! 👋

 ### 💻☕ I'm working hard to reinventing myself to become a nice software engineer 🚀

 🌱 I’m currently learning React, Vue and Node Js

 🧐 Looking for a job opportunity